 Source: Wikimedia Commons

 Marie Doro was one of many actresses mooted as a successor to Mary Pickford.
-With her enormous dark eyes and slight figure, she was an ethereal figure who seemed ideally suited to films.
-And yet, she had made her success on the stage, and was for many years associated with William Gillette, with whom she co-starred in his iconic theatrical version of Sherlock Holmes.
+With her enormous dark eyes and slight build, she was an ethereal figure who seemed ideally suited to films, yet, she had made her success on the stage.
+For many years, she was associated with William Gillette, with whom she starred in Gillette's iconic theatrical version of Sherlock Holmes.

-Clearly, Mary retained her mantle as 'The World's Sweetheart', but to dismiss Doro as simply a Pickford pretender is to neglect her own formidable and distinctive charm, which is on show in one of her few surviving features, Castles for Two (1917), shown several years ago at the Cinecon Classic Film Festival.
+Clearly, Mary retained her mantle as 'The World's Sweetheart', but to dismiss Doro as simply a Pickford pretender is to neglect her own distinctive charm.
+This is abundantly on show in one of her few surviving features, Castles for Two (1917), shown several years ago at the Cinecon Classic Film Festival.